 If you do not have a valid negative PCR COVID-19 test certificate you will be required to remain in mandatory quarantine at your own cost.

-Travellers who have recovered from a recent infection can travel to South Africa provided that:
+Returning South African Nationals and Residents who have recovered from a recent infection can travel to South Africa provided that:

 - They have completed the 10-day isolation.